newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 - Send patched squashfs to the device using the PVLink api
 - Connect through UART and write to the ubi volume

-After a little bit of pimping, we can check that the PowerVision does print the correct "Tuning: Not Locked to vehicle" message:
+After a little bit of pimping, we can see that the PowerVision does print the correct "Tuning: Not Locked to vehicle" message:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/video-1639231798.gif)
 {: refdef}

-As some of you may have guessed, this message does not necessarily means that we have bypassed the locks verification.
+As some of you may have guessed, this message does not necessarily mean that we have bypassed the locks verification.
 In fact, it only proves that we are able to modify the firmware.
 To prove that our modifications have deeper implications, we can get the device's information using **pvinfo**:

 ```
 def do_soap(request):